Mapping Customers

 The map draws, shading select levels of geography based on the number of customers found within each boundary.

-You can add additional layers to your maps, such as variables and segments.
+You can add additional layers to your maps, such as variables opens in new window and segments opens in new window.

 10. Navigate to the Save Map tab and add a Title and Description.
 Once complete, click Save.
 All saved maps are accessible through the Open Map tab.